FRACerqueira/HtmlPdfPlus/README.md

 **Q: What browsers are supported for PDF generation?**

 A: Currently, only the Chromium browser is supported for the PDF API.

+**Q: What init args for speed and reduce resource usage ?**

+A: Currently, HtmlPdfPlus.Server starts with "--run-all-compositor-stages-before-draw --disable-dev-shm-usage -disable-setuid-sandbox --no-sandbox" when no argument value is passed.

 **Q: Can I customize the PDF settings?**